14 Writing

 14.4.3 Responsible citation

 Citing prior work that your study builds upon ensures that researchers receive credit for their contributions and helps readers to verify the basis of your claims.
-You should certainly avoid copying the work of others and presenting it as your own (see chapter 4 for more on plagiarism).
+You should certainly avoid copying others’ work and presenting it as your own (see chapter 4 for more on plagiarism).
 Try to be explicit about why you are citing a source.
-For example, does it provide evidence to support your point?
+Does it provide evidence to support your point?
 Is it a review paper that gives the reader useful background?
 Or is it a description of a theory you are testing?

 14.5 Chapter summary: Writing